Skip to content

 When configuring Azure AI Search Retriever, you can supply the following fields:

-• API key: Usually required to connect securely.
+• API key: Used to connect securely.

 • API version: Optional; defaults to the latest supported version.